X

 The general process of balance-sheet reduction is accomplished by no longer using the proceeds of inbound interest and principal payments from the Fed's existing holdings to buy more bonds.
 As such, reductions in holdings are happening as borrowers whose mortgages make up those MBS pay down their loan balances, which any homeowner knows is a slow process.

-As of January 24, the Fed held $2.428 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction isn't happening at the pace the Fed has hoped.
-By design, some $682 billion should have been trimmed from Fed MBS holdings by the end of January, but the decline has only been about $279 billion so far, less than half of what the Fed was hoping to see.
+As of March 13, the Fed held $2.385 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction isn't happening at the pace the Fed has hoped.
+By design, some $787.5 billion should have been trimmed from Fed MBS holdings by the end of April, but the decline has only been about $323 billion so far, less than half of what the Fed was hoping to see.
 MBS holdings will decline faster as mortgage rates decline and refinancing activity picks up.
+The Fed's present holdings of MBS are at a level they thought would have occurred back in March 2023, so the process of reduction is more than a year behind schedule.

 What is the federal funds rate?